Community Meeting Held June 5; Comments due June 26, 2019

 FCDOT has initiated this study to perform preliminary engineering and conceptual design.
 At the current stage, the study has developed and evaluated four preliminary concepts (presented at the May 2018 public meeting) to improve intersection traffic operations and safety for all modes.
 The concepts were done at a planning level of analysis and show conceptual geometric layouts and roadway characteristics that convey potential right-of-way needs, anticipated utility impacts (based on available information), and bicycle/pedestrian connections.
 A preferred alternative of conventional improvements, based on an evaluation of the study measures-of-effectiveness (MOEs) and community feedback, was chosen from the four preliminary concepts has since been developed and evaluated using project MOEs.

-Community feedback was collected at the public meeting held on June 5, and also can be submitted via the online survey through June 26, 2019.
+Community feedback was collected at the public meeting held on June 5 and via an online survey through June 26, 2019.

 12000 Government Center Pkwy